caring for your bag

 To prevent from such staining, we recommend you protect the leather surface in advance by obtaining & applying a quality leather care product before taking your goods out & about.

 The kangaroo leather we use is all-natural and harvested from necessary wildlife management – as opposed to farm-bred animals – so you might notice some slight blemishes.
-The vegetable dye used may also darken over time.
+The leather colour may also darken over time.
 Both of these characteristics are 100% normal and part of the handmade good’s beautiful and natural aesthetic.

 Please remember to store your leather good in the dust bag included when not in use to limit any unnecessary exposure to the sun.